wkumari/draft-wkumari-opsawg-sdi/README.md

-   reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations - for example, many network devices will attempt to use DHCP to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.
+   reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations - for example, many network devices will attempt to use DHCP [RFC2131]to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.